WE DO NOT SELL YOUR PERSONAL INFORMATION

 For Arica Group Trainings, AI and licensed Sponsors are expected to make reasonable accommodations for qualified disabilities, provided accommodations do not significantly interfere with the learning process and training environment.

 Arica is committed in all areas to providing a work, membership and program environment that is free from unlawful harassment based upon an individual’s gender, gender expression, sexual orientation, race, national origin, disability, marital status, military or veteran status, age, religion or any other legally protected category.
 Such harassment will not be tolerated.
 All AI officers and directors, employees, Sponsors, trainers, apprentices and volunteers, team members, and all participants in Arica programs are expected to abide by these principles.

 Sexual harassment may include behavior of a sexual nature that is unwelcome and offensive to the person or persons targeted.
 Examples of sexually harassing behavior may include unwanted physical contact, foul language of an offensive sexual nature, sexual propositions, sexual jokes or remarks, obscene gestures or noises, sexual innuendo, graphic comments on a person's body, displays of pornographic or sexually explicit pictures, drawings, or caricatures, and sexual references including use of emojis with sexual connotations.

-Failure to abide by the Anti-Harassment and Anti-Discrimination principles outlined above may be grounds for disciplinary action, including termination of any relationship or association with Arica, AI, and/or OIF.
+Failure to abide by the principles outlined above may be grounds for disciplinary action, including termination of any relationship or association with Arica, AI, and/or OIF.

-All Arica Sponsors and Organizers are required to investigate promptly any complaints of conduct or suspected conduct that may violate this Code from training team members, support staff, volunteers, and participants in Arica Programs.
-If any person making a complaint believes that a Sponsor or Organizer is not properly investigating their complaint, the person may ask AI to investigate and should contact Confidential@arica.org
+All Arica Sponsors and Organizers are required to investigate promptly any complaints of discriminatory or harassing conduct or suspected conduct on the part of training team members, support staff, volunteers and/or participants in Arica Programs.
+If any complaining person believes that a Sponsor or Organizer is not properly investigating their complaint, the person may ask AI to investigate and should contact Confidential@arica.org.